jefly/TransformCSVToDB/README.md

  ) ENGINE=InnoDB DEFAULT CHARSET=utf8mb4;
 ```

-5. Download the project file, extract it and create a folder called `'csv_output'` under 'src' folder.
-It already contains a folder called 'csv_input'.
+5. Download the project file, extract it and create a folder called `csv_output` under 'src' folder.
+It already contains a folder called `csv_input`.
 6. Download maven from `https://maven.apache.org/install.html`, copy the path to the bin folder and add it to the `'PATH'` variable under environment variables (user & system).
 7. Check the maven is set up properly by entering the `mvn -version` on a terminal.
 8. Go to the root of the extracted project, open a terminal for that location & type `mvn clean install` which will download the necessary dependencies for the project.